alexru26/AndroidAppTemplate/README.md

 8. Sync Gradle scripts in the File menu.
 You can also press ```Ctrl+Shift+O```.
 9. Clean and rebuild the project in the Build menu.

+## How to Use
+If you're unsure what to do, I highly recommend [*Clean Android Architecture*](https://www.packtpub.com/en-us/product/clean-android-architecture-9781803234588) by Alexandru Dumbravan.
+The book is somewhat outdated, but it still has a lot of good information about clean architecture.
+I also recommend videos by Philipp Lackner.
+He has some good videos about multi-moduled projects and clean architecture.
+My project [*Dreaming Machine*[(https://github.com/alexru26/DreamingMachine) can also help since it uses this template.
+There is a decent amount of flexibility with this template, so you can do whatever you want!

 ## Useful Features
 - UI with Android Compose
 - Library management with Kotlin DSL